sugarkube/sugarkube/README.md

   * A system for checking out related versions of related kapps from manifest files.
-  * A process for checking which kapps need installing/deleting based on the input manifest(s) and what's running on the target cluster, and running `make all` or `make destroy` on each one.
+  * A process for checking which kapps need installing/deleting based on the input manifest(s) and what's running on the target cluster, and running `make install` or `make destroy` on each one.
 It generates a few files first and passes some extra parameters so the kapp has all the info it needs to install/destroy itself the right way.